 Dog-Friendly Accommodation Along the Great Ocean Road

 We ended up finding one caravan park that allowed us to stay in their on-site caravans, but discovered when we arrived that we shouldn’t have been booked in without a two-night stay (as it was the weekend).
 Plus the caravan and park were both quite run-down, so I’m not going to recommend it.
-Another park had some rustic cabins, but didn’t offer an option to supply linen, so we had to skip.
+Another park allowed pets inside their rustic cabins, but it was strictly BYO linen, so we had to skip.

 Be prepared to either spend more on accommodation than you would elsewhere, or be flexible with location.
-There are some better priced options if you head inland away from the coast and extend your road trip.
+For instance, there are some better priced options if you head inland away from the coast and extend your road trip.

 Dog-Friendly Dining Along the Great Ocean Road